Good Sites for Kids has education sites for children, students, archaeology kids, kid archaeology, kids, parents, teachers, homeschool, and schools.

 Persian Gulf voyage to Dilmun to collect the metal.
 He’s also

-responsible for the misdirection and delays in a further delivery.
+responsible for the misdirection and delays in another delivery.

 And to top it all off, he was rude to the servants Nanni sent to